 Redondo Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Redondo Beach in 2010 was $52,775, which is wealthy relative to California and the nation.
-This equates to an annual income of $211,100 for a family of four.
-However, Redondo Beach contains both very wealthy and poor people as well.
+The per capita income in Redondo Beach in 2010 was $53,001, which is wealthy relative to California and the nation.
+This equates to an annual income of $212,004 for a family of four.

-Redondo Beach is a very ethnically-diverse city.
+Redondo Beach is an extremely ethnically-diverse city.
 The people who call Redondo Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redondo Beach residents report their race to be White, followed by Asian.
 Redondo Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.89% of the city’s residents.
+People of Hispanic or Latino origin account for 17.23% of the city’s residents.
 Important ancestries of people in Redondo Beach include Irish, English, Italian, and French .

 The most common language spoken in Redondo Beach is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Japanese.